facebookarchive/caffe2/_docs/workspace.md

 Feeds a blob into the workspace.

 Inputs:
-  name: the name of the blob.
+* name: the name of the blob
-  arr: either a TensorProto object or a numpy array object to be fed into the workspace. device_option (optional): the device option to feed the data with.
+* arr: either a TensorProto object or a numpy array object to be fed into the workspace
+* device_option (optional): the device option to feed the data with

 Returns:
-  True or False, stating whether the feed is successful.
+* True or False, stating whether the feed is successful.

 ```python
 workspace.FeedBlob(name, arr, device_option=None)